SolidBlock-cn/reasonable-sorting/README-en.md

 Since version 2.0.0, this mod does not work with Extended Block Shapes mod of version 1.5.2 or lower (yet still no conflict).
 Please wait for newer versions of Extended Block Shapes mod.

-The Forge and Quilt version of this mod is under construction.
+The Quilt version of this mod is under construction.

 ## Configuration